TelepathicGrunt/RepurposedStructures/README.md

 <p>&nbsp;</p>
 <h2><strong><span style="font-size: 24px; color: #009611;">PRE-MADE DATAPACKS</span></strong></h2>
 <p>&nbsp;</p>
-<p>Since Villages, Temples, Shipwrecks, Wells, and their template pools/processors, you can override all of this with datapacks!
+<p>Since Villages, Temples, Ruined Portals, Outposts, Shipwrecks, Wells uses nbt files, template pools, and/or processors, you can override all of this with datapacks!
 That means you can customize the blocks in those structures with other mod's blocks!
 If you decide to use the datapack below, download it, go into your world's save folder, and put the zipped folder into the datapack folder.
 Now when you load the game, the datapack should take effect!
 (Also, you can share mod-compat datapacks you made to me and I'll add it below after I check it out and like it!)</p>
 <p>&nbsp;<br /><br /></p>
 <p><strong><a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/releases/download/0.0.1/Repurposed_Structures-Landmark.zip">Landmark Compatibility pack!</a></strong></p>
 <p>Add this datapack to the world's datapack folder to add compatibility between Repurposed Structures and Landmark mod!</p>